Automotive

 Promoting diversity in specialized roles presents its own set of challenges.
 Fields like automotive design, engineering, and leadership have traditionally seen a lack of representation from diverse groups.
 This isn’t just a hiring issue; it’s a pipeline problem.
 The lack of diverse candidates in STEM (Science, Technology, Engineering, and Mathematics) education, cultural stereotypes, and biases in recruitment processes all contribute to this challenge.

-1. Inclusive Recruitment and Hiring
+1. Inclusive recruitment and hiring

-2. Mentorship and Sponsorship Programs
+2. Mentorship and sponsorship programs

-4. Workshops and Training Sessions
+4. Workshops and training sessions

-5. Global Collaboration
+5. Global collaboration

-The Journey Ahead for DEI in Auto
+The Road Ahead for DEI in Automotive

 Jump to Section